 Dillsboro is a very small town located in the state of Indiana.
 With a population of 1,379 people and just one neighborhood, Dillsboro is the 290th largest community in Indiana.

-When you are in Dillsboro, you'll notice that it is more blue-collar than most other communities in America.
-40.05% of Dillsboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Dillsboro is generally considered to be a blue-collar town.
+40.05% of the Dillsboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dillsboro is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Dillsboro who work in office and administrative support (14.75%), sales jobs (13.79%), and healthcare suport services (6.47%).

-As is often the case in a small town, Dillsboro doesn't have a public transportation system that people use for their commute.
+Dillsboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Dillsboro with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.69% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Dillsboro is quite a bit lower than the national average among all cities of 21.84%: just 12.69% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Dillsboro in 2022 was $26,363, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $105,452 for a family of four.
 However, Dillsboro contains both very wealthy and poor people as well.